williamgturner/myblog/src/pages/blog/devlog0/on-the-origin-of-3d.md

 Over the course of this dev diary I'll walk through the process of creating 3D graphics from scratch.
 I'll be creating a raycast renderer to draw a 3D environment with nothing but a buffer of pixels, and maths (rad right?).
 <br/>
 <br/>
 3D graphics are so commonplace today that those of my generation take them for granted.
-We can create entire environments in the browser with WebGL, and photorealistic environments with recent breakthroughs in ray tracing, and geometry systems like *Nanite.*
+We can create entire environments in the browser with WebGL, and photorealistic environments with recent breakthroughs in raytracing, and geometry systems like *Nanite.*
 <br/>
 <br/>
-Wait, *ray tracing*?
+Wait, *raytracing*?
 I thought this was about *raycasting?* As a matter of fact, what's the difference?
 <br/>
 <br/>
 I can't fault you for getting confused; both techniques are very similar, and have been around for quite a while now.
-Both techniques involve casting rays to generate 3D environments, but ray tracing is generally more complex.
-Raycasting can create simple pseudo-3D (we'll get to this) environments made of walls, ceilings, and floors; while ray tracing is often used to simulate light.
+Both techniques involve casting rays to generate 3D environments, but raytracing is generally more complex.
+Raycasting can create simple pseudo-3D (we'll get to this) environments made of walls, ceilings, and floors; while raytracing is often used to simulate light.
 In raytracing, rays bounce off objects to illuminate a scene and produce shadows, highlights, and reflections.
 This series, however, is about raycasting.
 <br/>
 <br/>